Earnings-related pension recipients in Finland 2018

 Earnings-related pensioners in Finland covers the whole statutory earnings-related pension provision, as well as voluntary registered supplementary pension provision financed by the employer.
 Voluntary non-registered supplementary pensions paid by the employer are not included in the figures of these statistics, nor voluntary pension provision paid by the individuals themselves.
 In addition, the statistics do not include pensions from the national pension scheme and pension from workers compensation, motor liability and military accident insurance, so-called SOLITA pensions.

-The statistics contain figures on the number and median pensions of earnings-related pension recipients and new retirees on an earnings-related pension as at the end of the year.
+The statistics contain figures on the number and median pensions of earnings-related pension recipients and new retirees on an earnings-related pension.
 The statistics also contain information on earnings-related pension expenditure, earnings-related pensions paid abroad and disability pension decisions.

 The main classifier in the statistics is the division of the earnings-related pension scheme into the private and the public sector.
 In addition, the following classifications are used in the statistics: pension benefit, pension size, gender and age.
 Disability pensions are classified by disease category.
 The regional classification for the earnings-related pension expenditure is based on the Finnish regions (http://stat.fi/meta/luokitukset/maakunta/001-2015/index_en.html).
 Pension recipients abroad are classified by country of residence and country groups.